AdobeDocs/campaign-standard.en/help/designing/using/styles.md

 >[!CONTEXTUALHELP]
 >id="ac_edition_backgroundimage"
 >title="Background settings"
->abstract="Note that background images are not compatible with all email programs.
-When not supported, the row background color will be used instead.
-So make sure that color works well with your content."
->additional-url="" text=""
+>abstract="The Email Designer lets you personnalize background color or background image for your content."

 When it comes to setting backgrounds with the Email Designer, Adobe recommends the following: